kiboschool/tk-future-proof-with-python/src/future-proof-with-python/community-orientation.md

 1. Open the **[#help-python](https://discord.com/channels/866676763450933258/928692856426729493)** channel in Discord
-2. Create a thread and use **I NEED A TEAM** as the thread name
+2. Create a thread and use **'I NEED A TEAM'** as the thread name
-3. Enter a message start the thread e.g., "Who is willing to team up for community orientation?"
+3. Enter a message to start the thread e.g., "Who is willing to team up for community orientation?"
 4. Once your team is full i.e., 3 students total, change your thread name to **FULL**

 <aside>